KevinMidboe/seasonMover/knowledgeBase.md

  - --type : options *movie* | *show* for looking for a specific type of content.
  - Something to do with subtitles.
  - Something to do with looking up the name of the episode on tmdb.

+seasoned **add** : This would be how you say you want to look at a folder.
+ > This could be a interesting feature, the database does not care what the folder is, beacuse it is looking only at the leaf files.
+That means if we give it a single season folder or a complete root shows directory it will look for all the leafs add to database based on the names.

 seasoned **discover** :